petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ## URL Configuration

-This configuration adds an input specifically for a URL to use in your fragment's markup:
+This configuration adds a field specifically for a URL to use in your fragment's markup:

 ```json
 {